mi0772/colosseo/README.md

 ## Author

-Created by [Your Name] as a learning exercise.
+Created by Carlo Di Giuseppe as a learning exercise.
 Feedback and contributions are welcome.